 Stephen Anthony English (guest player)

 For the first time in the history of the Kangaroos, we took apart in the European Cricket Series 2024 (ECS) tournament, which is a 10-team two-week tournament (15.07.2024-26.07.2024) at the GB Oval with the participation of Hungarian teams organized by ECN.
 Since 2020, ECN has been organizing this T10 (60 throws) format tournament in Hungary every year.
 The short dynamic game genre, professionally broadcast worldwide live on the Internet with a commentator, will also be available on the ECN site and on YouTube.
-The tournament is completely independent from the Hungarian Premier League and the Hungarian Cricket League.
+The tournament is completely independent from the Hungarian Premier League and the Hungarian Cricket League and played on a slightly smaller court, to the original size of the GB Oval.
 Group "A": Danubian Kangaroos, Budapest Zalmi, Budapest Super Kings, Royal Tigers, Dunabogdány CC.
 Group "B": Royal Eagles, Kashmir Budapest, Cobras CC, United Család Budapest, Budapest Blinders.
 Kangaroos advanced from the group and participated in the second round as well.
 Our team at the 10-team ECS Hungary 2024 tournament finished in excellent 7th place with 2 win matches and 11 lost matches overall, among much stronger, more experienced teams.
 We consider the victory over Budapest Zalmi and the Royal Eagles in the tournament as one of the biggest victories in the club's history.all.Picture made ecn.cricket

 Final result with playoff: